-Option Definition Use Limited Cryptography CAUTION: Select this option only if your organization prohibits the use of strong cryptographic methods.
-Trust CAs in Microsoft Certificate Store Select this option to use the Microsoft Certificate Store on the client computer.
+Option Definition Trust CAs in Microsoft Certificate Store Select this option to use the Microsoft Certificate Store on the client computer.
 The certificate sent by the VPN gateway is verified against the certificate authority (CA) certificates in the Microsoft Certificate Store.
 The client connects to the VPN gateway only if a matching certificate is found in the store.
-Gateway Authentication Select the signature type that matches the gateway certificate.
+Gateway Authentication (User Name Authentication only) Select the signature type that matches the gateway certificate.